OFS/ofs.github.io/docs/hw/common/user_guides/oneapi_asp/ug_oneapi_asp.md

     [sudo] password for $USER:
     Configuring udev rules for DFL FPGA device permission Configuring system with 1024 2M hugepages
-    Finished setup_permissions.sh script.
+    Setting access permisions of /dev/uio to 666 Finished setup_permissions.sh script.
 All configuration settings are persistent.
     Program succeed.

 </pre>

-This initializes the board with `hello_world` sample application.
-To initialize the board for using *USM* board variant use `aocl initialize acl0 ofs_platform-name_usm`, where `platform-name` is `n6001` for Intel® Agilex® FPGA OFS and `d5005` for Intel® Stratix 10® FPGA OFS.
-For both board variants the board will be initialized using the same hello_world sample application.

->**Notes:** <br> 1. `aocl initialize` command needs to be executed only one time unless you reboot the server.
-If the server is rebooted, change the permissions on /dev/uio* and initialize the board again as noted above.<br>
+>**Notes:** <br> 1. `aocl initialize` command needs to be executed only one time unless you reboot the server. <br>

 Run aocl diagnose to check that the board `Status` under `BSP Diagnostics` is equal to `Passed`.

-platform-name in command output below is n6001 for Intel® Agilex® FPGA OFS and d5005 for Intel® Stratix 10® FPGA OFS.
+platform-name in command output below is n6001 for Intel® Agilex® 7 FPGA OFS and d5005 for Intel® Stratix 10® FPGA OFS.

 </pre>